Karamea: Walking tracks

+Mountain biking

+Karamea provides a base for transport and accommodation for visitors coming to the area for mountain biking.
+Prior to the establishment of Kahurangi National Park in 1996, mountain biking was a popular activity on the Heaphy Track.
+In the final 12 months before the North West Nelson Forest Park became a National Park, around 2,000 mountain bikers completed the route.
+At the time, the National Parks Act 1980 did not permit mountain biking in National Parks, other than on formed roads.
+Lobbying activities to allow the return of mountain biking on the Heaphy Track continued through until 2011, when a three-year trial began.
+The trial permitted mountain biking during the winter season from 1 May to 30 September.
+The mountain bike trial period ended in 2016 and mountain biking became a permanent option over the colder part of the year.
+Mountain biking the Heaphy Track is now allowed each year from 1 May to 30 November for groups not exceeding six riders.

 Transport

-Karamea is 96 km north of Westport on State Highway 76.
-There is no other connecting road to the town – the road north ends at the Kohaihai River some 20 km from Karamea, at the southwestern end of the Heaphy Track.
+Karamea is 96 km north of Westport on State Highway 67.
+There is no other connecting road to the town – the road north ends at the Kōhaihai River some 20 km from Karamea, at the southwestern end of the Heaphy Track.
 As at 2018, the road to Karamea was funded by Waka Kotahi via a special purpose road funding category, but the agency signalled that this funding category could end by 2024.

 Air transport is available from Karamea Aerodrome.
 Golden Bay Air flies from Karamea to from Wellington, Takaka and Nelson.
 There is also a helicopter charter service at the aerodrome.